Partnership of Pastors International

 • Tuesdays – Prayer with a group of men, visiting and helping my widowed mother, personal discipleship meetings

-• Wednesdays – Some reading, study, writing our next courses.
+• Wednesdays – Reading, study, improving/revising our courses or other resources.
 Working with our Haitian team to prepare all aspects of our next training trip – registration, travel, lodging, all Bibles and materials, shipping, etc. Creole language study.

 • Saturdays – Off day for time with Rena, family, friends, supporters, house projects, etc.